-Professor of Art History Peter Barr teaches many of the Studio’s art history courses as well as two of the foundations courses and the Junior portfolio course.
+Professor of Art History Peter Barr teaches many of the Studio’s art history courses as well as one of the foundations courses and the Junior portfolio course.
 He also enjoys teaching one of the four courses in the University's Liberal Arts Studies program.

-You can read Peter's teaching statement here
+You can read Peter's teaching statement here.

-You can read Natalie's teaching statement here.
+You can read Trisha’s teaching statement here.

 Assistant professor of Art Mad Mohre teaches Printmaking & Book Arts, Graphic Design, and Foundations.
 Her process of making has been heavily influenced by ideas of play and various relationships between craft, the use of the miniature, sound, humor and installation.
 By addressing complicated subject matter through these devices, she more easily facilitates discussion.
 Stylistically, she is a Bauhaus junkie.

-You can read Mad’s teaching statement here
+You can read Mad’s teaching statement here.